 CSU Property and Facilities Leases

 If an auxiliary organization uses CSU land, buildings or facilities for the ongoing performance of authorized functions or services, the arrangement must be established through a lease or other form of written agreement between the auxiliary organization and CSU.
-The provisions for the lease of campus facilities may be combined with the written operating agreement to perform functions or may be in a separate lease agreement.
+The provisions for the lease of university facilities may be combined with the written operating agreement to perform functions or may be in a separate lease agreement.
 The chancellor’s office maintains model agreements and leases containing only basic required sections which, if used, should be augmented by specific conditions of the particular situation.
 Cal.
 Educ.
 Code § 89046; 5 CCR §§ 42502(c)(e) and 42601; Delegation of Authority to Lease Real Property; Real Property Development Projects.

 The following leases of CSU property require review and approval by the office of the chancellor prior to execution: